D76X/Study-Notes-AZ/AZ-Complements/AZ-SecuringData.KeyValut.Encryption.Certificates.md

 ---

 ### [Why Do We Need to Encrypt Data in Azure SQL Database?](https://app.pluralsight.com/player?course=microsoft-azure-data-securing&author=reza-salehi&name=8d333323-ac80-4a31-8e8d-bd8b229fcbdd&clip=1&mode=live)

-**Azure SQL Server by default stores its data with out applying any encryption to the data** that is the whole database is encrypted at rest but within it its data is not.
+**Azure SQL Server by default stores its data without applying any encryption to the data** that is the whole database is **secured in respect to who is authorized to access it** but within it its data is not.
 This default behavior finds justification in terms of performance.
 However, this can be changed on a very granular level so that users (admins) can elect some data in columns within tables or whole tables to be encrypted.

 **The encryption at rest of the whole database protects it from unauthorized access to it**.
 However, once the authorization hurdle is passed the absense of any ancryption on the data makes it available to read.
 In may cases a database may also hold sensitive information which might not be appropriate to reveal even to an authorized user.
 In this cases this sensitive data may be encrypted.